WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <br/>
 <br/>

-!!! note "Lessons Learnt"
-    In this lab,
-    1. We successfully learned how to integrate the Webex AI Bot with the Flow Builder.
-    2. Additionally, you tested the integration by making a test call and verifying the bot's initial response, ensuring that it functions as expected.

 ### Step 3: Updating Bot Responses

+!!! note "Lab Objective"
+    In this lab:

+    1. We will learn how to update bot responses and test these changes both in preview mode and by making a live call , Testing in preview mode allowed you to ensure the changes worked as expected, while making a live call confirmed the bot's performance in a real-world scenario.

 - From the Control Hub Go to Contact center and the under Quick Links, open the `Webex AI Agent`.
 If you encounter an authentication error due to inactivity, log out from the control hub, log back in, and then access the Webex `Webex AI Agent`.